davidthings/hdelk/docs/_pages/tutorial.md

 Each child in the `Children` structure is formed identically and should have a unique name.
 Watch for correct comma use.
 Leaving them off is easy to do and causes parsing errors!

-The layout engine organizes the new components into a simple grid.
-Until they are connected together, this is all it can do.
+The layout engine organizes the new components into a simple grid taking into account the sizes of everything.

 ## Connecting Nodes and Ports together